mwikstrom/paramodel/README.md

 - TODO: Purge should return more than just "done"!? - aborting too early prevent progress...

-- TODO: Add auto-mapping projection
+- TODO: Add auto-mapping projection (disclosing all PII)

 - TODO: Purging of PII: